OskarUnn/kiiremkirjutaja/README.md

         -f flv "$YOUTUBE_URL/$KEY"

-At the same time, start Kiirkirjutaja, using the following arguments (i.e., it should get the same external video stream as input):
+At the same time, start Kiiremkirjutaja, using the following arguments (i.e., it should get the same external video stream as input):

-    docker exec -it kiirkirjutaja python main.py --youtube-caption-url <YOUR-CAPTIONS-INGESTION-URL> rtmp://your-source-video
+    docker exec -it kiiremkirjutaja python main.py --youtube-caption-url <YOUR-CAPTIONS-INGESTION-URL> rtmp://your-source-video

 It is recommended to use a 30 second delay setting for YouTube live streams, otherwise the subtitles display somewhat sporadically.